-- 1. There were not sufficient grounds to set special restrictions for the student entering community-engaged courses; - 2.
-The student can be approved for community-engaged courses with restrictions, such as informing the supervisor and/or the seminar instructor of background history, or allowing the student to participate only in a setting with appropriate safeguards; or - 3.
-The student may be unable to complete community-engaged courses.
+- 1. There were not sufficient grounds to set special restrictions for the student entering contextual education; - 2.
+The student can be approved for contextual education with restrictions, such as informing the supervisor and/or the seminar instructor of background history, or allowing the student to participate only in a setting with appropriate safeguards; or - 3.
+The student may be unable to complete contextual education.

-A decision not to allow the student to enter community-engaged courses would usually mean that the student could not stay in a professional degree program.
+A decision not to allow the student to enter contextual education would usually mean that the student could not stay in a professional degree program.
 Students unable to complete Internship or CPE due to the result of their background check may consider applying to transfer into a degree program that does not require Internship or CPE.